DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-part-time-working-hours.md

  * testing it with candidates to see if they understand what kind of information to give
  * testing it with teacher training providers to see if this gives them the information they need

+ ## Findings

+ Candidates are frequently completing this, and typically give hours per week as in the example.
+They have also used the free text fields to indicate zero hour contract details and similar situations.

  {% from "screenshots/macro.njk" import appScreenshots with context %}
  {{ appScreenshots({
    items: [